AbirMazumder99/Personal-Dev-Manifesto/README.md

 - Testing Endpoints: Postman
 - Declarative API Documentation: Swagger

+## End-to-end Testing

+- Docker: provision infrastructure resources and mimic a prod environment in isolation
+- Selenium: Utilize the WebDriver API to automate events for web apps

 ## Web dev Project Workflow

 1. Create the GitHub repo with the project skeleton and push the initial code